kannikakabilar/Kannika-Notas/Algorithms/README.md

 - Repeat the above step until the target value is reached

 **Huffman Coding**
-- Create a dictionary that stores the frequency of each char in the given string
+1) Create a dictionary that stores the frequency of each char in the given string <br>
-- Build a Min Heap based on the frequency
+2) Build a Min Heap based on the frequency <br>
-- Pop smallest frequency and initialize it as a node
+3) Pop smallest frequency and initialize it as a node <br>
-- Pop next smallest node and set it as a right node and prev_node as left child and root node = sum_of_right_&_left_nodes
+4) Pop next smallest node and set it as a right node and prev_node as left child and root node = sum_of_right_&_left_nodes <br>
-- Perform above step until Heap becomes empty to complete building the Huffman Tree
+5) Perform above step until Heap becomes empty to complete building the Huffman Tree <br>
-- Each leaf of the Huffman Tree represents a char, traverse through Huffman Tree to build binary string for each char
+6) Each leaf of the Huffman Tree represents a char, traverse through Huffman Tree to build binary string for each char <br>
-    - left_nodes => append '0' | right_nodes => append '1'
+    - left_nodes => append '0' | right_nodes => append '1' <br>
-- Use binary rep of each char to compress original string
+7) Use binary rep of each char to compress original string <br>

 **Dijkstra's**
 ```python